SalmHossam/Weather-App/README.md

 This repository contains the necessary files and configuration for deploying the Weather App, including Docker, Jenkins CI/CD pipeline, and Kubernetes deployment configurations.

 ## Features
+- **WeatherApp**: weather application with html,css and javascript to view weather of any country
 - **Dockerfile**: Build the application's Docker image.
 - **Jenkinsfile**: Automates the process of building, testing, and deploying the application using Jenkins.
 - **Kubernetes Configurations**: YAML files for deployment, service, and namespace setup in a Kubernetes cluster.